MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-multifactor-authentication-customers.md

       - Choose **Select apps** and select the link under **Select**.
 Find your app, select it, and then choose **Select**.

    b.
-Under **Exclude**, select any applications that don't require multifactor authentication.
+On the **Exclude** tab, select any applications that don't require multifactor authentication.

    :::image type="content" source="media/how-to-multifactor-authentication-customers/new-policy-apps.png" alt-text="Screenshot of assigning apps to the new policy." lightbox="media/how-to-multifactor-authentication-customers/new-policy-apps.png":::